Skip to main content

 What Is the Role of Metabolic Health in Bone Integrity?

 The skeleton is increasingly recognized as an endocrine organ, deeply integrated with the body’s metabolic systems.
-Conditions such as and type 2 diabetes, which are heavily influenced by diet and physical activity levels, have a deleterious effect on bone quality.
+Conditions such as insulin resistance and type 2 diabetes, which are heavily influenced by diet and physical activity levels, have a deleterious effect on bone quality.

 Hyperinsulinemia and hyperglycemia can impair osteoblast function and promote the accumulation of advanced glycation end-products (AGEs) within the collagen matrix of bone.
 These AGEs form cross-links in the collagen fibers, making the bone more brittle and susceptible to fracture, independent of its mineral density.